-We prove in Theorem 4.10 that if encryption schemes exist, then so do unobfuscatable encryption schemes that satisfy the same security requirements.10 This means that any definition of an obfuscators that will be strong enough to allow the conversion of private-key encryption schemes into public-key encryption schemes mentioned in Section 1.1, would be impossible to meet (because there exist unobfuscatable encryption schemes).
-Of course, this does not mean that public-key encryption schemes do not exist, nor that there do not exist private-key encryption schemes where one can give the adversary a circuit that computes the encryption algorithm without loss of security (indeed, any public-key encryption scheme is in particular such a private-key encryption).
-What this means is that there exists no general purpose way to transform a private key encryption scheme into a public key encryption by obfuscating the encryption algorithm.
+In Theorem 4.10 below, we prove that if secure private-key encryption schemes exist, then so do unobfuscatable encryption schemes that satisfy the same security requirements.
+This means that any definition of an obfuscator that will be strong enough to allow the conversion of an arbitrary secure private-key encryption scheme into a secure public-key encryption scheme will be impossible to meet (because there exist unobfuscatable encryption schemes).
+Of course, this does not mean that public-key encryption schemes do not exist, nor that there do not exist privatekey encryption schemes where one can give the adversary a circuit that computes the encryption algorithm without loss of security (indeed, any public-key encryption scheme is in particular such a private-key encryption).
+What this means is that there exists no generic way to transform a private-key encryption scheme into a public-key encryption scheme by obfuscating the encryption algorithm.